 I also saw a buddhist healer and spiritual teacher.
 She gave me a slip of paper with the words, "Om Mani Padme Hum", on it and the instruction to burn it in a strainer, wash the strainer with water, and drink the water.
 I did.
 It didn't help.

 The only periods when I felt wholesome and more normal were when I was working with clients doing sessions of Hanna somatic education and for some period of hours afterward.
-I estimated that I had about one "good" day a month -- the burning darkness having abated.
+I estimated that I had about one "good" day a month -- the burning darkness having abated, somewhat.

 I've had a MOUNTAIN of stuff to work through, and first with inadequate tools from various teachings, then with increasingly adequate tools, and now with much more powerful somatic educational tools that have been revealed to me and that I have developed.
 Pain drove me to develop and use these tools because the alternative was, to me, intolerable.

 A practitioner of Valerie Hunt's "Mindfield work," with whom I traded sessions, said to me, "It's a wonder you're still alive."

 DIGGING OUT from UNDERI began to reverse my condition at age 16, when I was guided to yoga and began breathing exercises; people noticed that I seemed more relaxed.
 That was a bare beginning of a long, hard "row to hoe".
 Over the years, I studied and participated in transformative teachings and processes, both ancient and leading edge contemporary in stages of twenty to twenty-five years each, concentrating on self-transformation with increasingly powerful modalities, drilling down into and learning to dissolve my conditioning.
 At last, I arrived at the core of my condition-ability -- a set of four co-efficient faculties -- attending, intending, remembering and imagining -- that I was given to call, The TetraSeed, because it is the root of all living functions and conditioning, without exception.